eduardoportilho/opentower/ROADMAP.md

 ✔ - Control goons that reach goal

 - Config file to tweak game parameters (waves, etc)
+- Fininsh the game in the end of the waves
 - 2nd tower type
 - 2nd goon type
+- Draw target
 - Animate shot?

+## Refactor:
+- Game as the object root and singleton
+- MessageBoard component to handle updateCashDisplay, updateGoonsInsideDisplay, etc.
+- General code review